 The following definitions apply throughout this chapter unless the context indicates otherwise:

+(1) "Administrative Law Counsel" means an attorney whom the Board of Nursing has retained to serve as procedural officer for contested cases.

-""(1) "Academic term" means one semester of a school year.
+(2) "Academic term" means one semester of a school year.

-(2) "Accountability/Responsibility" means being answerable for action or inaction of self, and of others in the context of delegation or assignment.
+(3) "Accountability/Responsibility" means being answerable for action or inaction of self, and of others in the context of delegation or assignment.